1995 Pembrokeshire County Council election: Rudbaxton

 The boundaries were identical to those of the same ward on the previous Preseli Pembrokeshire District Council.
 The elected candidate was the retiring district councillor.

 St David's

 The boundaries were identical to those of the same ward on the previous Preseli Pembrokeshire District Council.
 The retiring district councillor was defeated.

 St Dogmaels

 The boundaries were identical to those of the same ward on the previous Preseli Pembrokeshire District Council.

 St Ishmael's

 The boundaries were identical to those of the same ward on the previous Preseli Pembrokeshire District Council.
 The elected candidate was a retiring district councillor for Milford Hakin.

 Saundersfoot

 The boundaries were identical to those of the same ward on the previous South Pembrokeshire District Council.

 Scleddau

 The boundaries were identical to those of the same ward on the previous Preseli Pembrokeshire District Council.
 The elected candidate was the retiring district councillor.

 Solva

-The boundaries were identical to those of the same ward on the previous PreseliPembrokeshire District Council.
+The boundaries were identical to those of the same ward on the previous Preseli Pembrokeshire District Council.
 The elected candidate was the retiring district councillor.